 STEP 3: PULL SURVEYMONKEY API DATA INTO SHEETS

-We can now enter all our values into API Connector to start importing Survey Monkey data into Google Sheets.
+Now let’s enter our URL into API Connector and import Survery Monkey data into Google Sheets.

 - Open up Google Sheets and click Add-ons > API Connector > Open.

 - In the Create screen, enter the Request URL we just created

 - Under headers, enter a set of key-value pairs like this:

 Replace YOUR_ACCESS_TOKEN with the token you got above in step 5.